bhavya104/First-Responsive-Website/README.md

 # Responsive Website
-* Learn how to use media query
+* Learn how to use media query.
+* Learn new things in Css.